xdevplatform/.github/profile/README.md

 * [Download the current OpenAPI specification for the Twitter API](https://api.twitter.com/2/openapi.json) (and, [learn more](https://www.openapis.org/) about OpenAPI)
 * [Contribute to the evolution of the Twitter API](https://github.com/twitterdev/open-evolution)

-## Participating in the Community
+## Participating in our Community

 We welcome Pull Requests that add meaningful additions to these samples and resources.
-We believe that a welcoming community is important and we ask that you follow Twitter's [Open Source Code of Conduct](https://github.com/twitter/.github/blob/main/code-of-conduct.md) in all interactions.
+We believe that a welcoming community is important, and we ask that you follow Twitter's [Open Source Code of Conduct](https://github.com/twitter/.github/blob/main/code-of-conduct.md) in all interactions.

 ## Keeping in touch